lisawim/ElCiPFASST/index.md

 ## pyElCiPFASST

+pyElCiPFASST provides a library for using PFASST applied on electrical circuits.

 You can use the [editor on GitHub](https://github.com/lisawim/pyElCiPFASST/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.